takac/vim-hardtime/README.md

 `g:list_of_normal_keys` and `g:list_of_visual_keys` variables.
 These are both initially set to `h`, `j`, `k`, `l`, `-`, `+`,`<UP>`, `<DOWN>`, `<LEFT>`, `<RIGHT>`.

-You can also tweak the timeout using `g:hardtime_timeout`, however there is not a lot of granularity using the current method of timing.
+You can also tweak the timeout using `g:hardtime_timeout`, specifying the time in milliseconds.

 You can also suppress notification about HardTime enabled with `let g:hardtime_showmsg = 0`.